-Buying your first snowboard equipment isn’t just about buying a board, grabbing some boots, and hitting the slopes.
+Buying your first snowboard equipment isn’t just about buying a snowboard, grabbing some snowboard boots, and hitting the slopes.

 There are several things to consider and one of the most intimidating steps for new riders is purchasing snowboard bindings.

 There are technical terms to learn, measurements to consider, and it can all lead to a massive headache—it’s enough to make you ditch your dreams and turn to skateboarding instead.

 The biggest question that first-timers have about snowboard bindings is whether all snowboard boots fit all bindings.

 It would certainly make life easier if that was true.

 Do All Snowboard Boots Fit All Snowboard Bindings

 The simple (and disappointing) answer to this question is: No.

 Your snowboard bindings must match the size of your snowboard boots, and in some cases, you will need to buy specific boots or bindings to make sure they match.